Transport Management System Insights for MENA in 2026

 - Transport exception monitoring

-A quick way to assess your current maturity is to ask five simple questions.
+A practical way to evaluate your current state is to ask five questions.

-- Can you detect delays before customers complain?
+- Can your team identify delays before customers complain?

-- Can you compare transport cost by lane, carrier, and zone?
+- Can you compare cost by lane, carrier, or route?

-- Can you compare planned vs actual route outcomes?
+- Can you compare planned vs actual route performance?

-- Can transport analytics guide network design and investment decisions?
+- Can transport analytics shape network and service decisions?

-If most answers are no, the gap is not just reporting.
-It is operating capability.
+If the answer to most of these questions is no, the gap is not only reporting.
+It is operational capability.

 Common mistakes to avoid

-Many companies invest in transport management software but still fail to get full value.
-Common reasons include:
+Many businesses invest in transport management software but still struggle to get full value.

-- Tracking too many metrics with no action plan
+- Tracking too many KPIs with no action plan

 - Keeping TMS disconnected from OMS or WMS